EXPERIENCED LEGAL COUNSEL

 When can the police search my car?

-On Behalf of | Mar 25, 2021 | Criminal Defense
+by | Mar 25, 2021 | Criminal Defense

 It is a police officers’ responsibility to protect and serve their communities and ensure that the public is safe.
 Despite their duties, it does not mean that police have the right to search your car whenever they want or without a valid reason.